ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Improvement: Added additional contextual help links.
 * Improvement: Significant performance improvement for determining the connecting IP.
 * Improvement: Better messaging for two-factor recovery codes.
-* Fix: Adjusted message when trying to block an IP in the whitelist.
+* Fix: Adjusted message when trying to block an IP in the allowlist.
 * Fix: Error log download links now work on Windows servers.
 * Fix: Avoid running out of memory when viewing very large activity logs.
 * Fix: Fixed warning that could be logged when following an unlock email link.